 We do not have a pet with us because we're on road to often and we don't feel good about tying a pet to our camper while we travel or visit places.

 Newfoundland,N-S,N-B; Ontario; Manitoba; Saskatchewan; Alberta; British-Colombia; Yukon; Alaska and northern US states.
 We keep Quebec for our older's day!
 Of course all the place we've visited up to now were beautiful.
 Last winter/spring we did a loop in souhtern-west of US wich we found very attractive for last winter!
 Winter of 2015, you must follow- it on: startrekfarwest.blogspot.com

 2015 summer was on St-Laurence north shore to Kegaska!
 The end of the road...

 Summer 2016 was spend on Newfoundland for second time.
 There is so much to see !
 In 2017 we settle down in our home province of Québec as far up to Caniapiscau.The TAIGA This is as far as you can drive in northern Québec !

 Drummondville is a nice cozy town were you can find all of your needs inside a 10 miles radius.
 Garage, R.V. distributor, groceries, outlets restaurant and much more.
 You can found FREE dump station at the tourist info center located at: 1350, rue Jean-Berchmans-Michaud, Drummondville, Québec, Canada, J2C 2Z5.
 The station is on your left at the end of the parking lot.

-We have a small rig that we named " Startrek" which is in realty a Roadtrek 190.
-He was called so because he flight us where ever we want to go!
+We have a small rig that we named " Startrek" which is in reality a Roadtrek 190.
+He was called so because he flight us wherever we want to go !